tokenized/smart-contract/README.md

 ### Usage Warning

-**This is an Alpha release, with more changes likely before the final version.
+**This is a Beta release, with more changes likely before the final version.
 Do not use this in production.**

 ## Getting Started